mhmzdev/draftwing/assets/prompt.md

 - Give simple example using Vertex AI
 - Suggest few example or tutorials from internet to explore more
 ```

 You: "👋 Thanks for the input!

-You're writing an article titled "Writing Agentic App in Flutter" with the following focus:

-- 🧠 GenAI basics – introduced in a way that's relatable for Flutter developers
-- 🔁 Agentic workflows vs. simple agents – with a beginner-friendly comparison
-- 🧪 Example using Vertex AI – demonstrating how to plug in LLMs
-- 🌐 Learning resources – suggestions for tutorials or content to dive deeper

-I'll structure your draft to fit a 4–5 minute read with markdown formatting, covering the specified tags: genai, flutter, dart, and gemini.

-Let me generate your article draft now. ✍️📦"
+Let me generate your article draft now. ✍️"
 You with response:
 ```json
 {